efritz/blog/content/articles/2024-01-17-compressing-source-code-ranges.md

 **Look at all those zeroes!**

 Since all character span lengths were the same, all but the first value reduces down to zero.
 In addition, we're encoding ranges of an identifier that's used as the _prefix of a statement_.
-This statement won't happen at any arbitrary starting column, but will be bound to a small number of indentation levels: a print statement within a function, a print statement within an if statement or loop, etc. In this example, it reduces most of elements of the start character sequence down to the range $\lbrace -1, 0, +1\rbrace$.
+This statement won't happen at any arbitrary starting column, but will be bound to a small number of indentation levels: a print statement within a function, a print statement within an if statement or loop, etc. In this example, it reduces most of elements of the start character sequence down to the range $\lbrace -1, 0, +1\rbrace$. this set may increase in size, but only proportionally to indentation depth.

 There are many such cases across languages where identifier references will happen to occupy a fixed set of columns.
 In Go, for example, the receiver or type name for methods will fall into a repetitive pattern; as will the type names of aligned fields in structs or variable and constant blocks.